 It is Packall's goal to create a community that is inclusive of all persons and treats all members of the community in an equitable manner.
 In creating such a community, the company aims to foster a climate of understanding and mutual respect for the dignity and worth of all persons.

 In working toward this goal, Packall will strive to provide support, identify and remove barriers that impede the ability of people with disabilities to access our facility.
-This includes workers and visitors of Packall so that all may share the same level of access to opportunities and achieve their full potential as members of the.
+This includes workers and visitors of Packall so that all may share the same level of access to opportunities and achieve their full potential.

 In June, 2005 the Ontario government passed the Accessibility for Ontarians with Disabilities Act (AODA).
 The purpose of this enhanced Act is to develop, implement and enforce standards of accessibility for all Ontarians.
 Packall's Accessibility Policy is consistent with the AODA, 2005.